TrueMyst/BeatPrints/README.md

     BeatPrintsYTMusic: Quick, stylish posters for your favorite tracks! 🎷☕️
 </h3>

-<p>This repository is a fork of <a href="https://github.com/mosturia/BeatPrintsYTMusic">BeatPrints</a> that aims to provide support for YouTube Music API (thus making it 100% free!).
-Below is the original README, which mostly still applies:</p>
+<p>This repository is a fork of <a href="https://github.com/mosturia/BeatPrintsYTMusic">BeatPrints</a> that aims to provide support for YouTube Music API.
+Below is the original README, tweaked where necessary:</p>

 <p align="center">Create eye-catching, Pinterest-style music posters effortlessly.
 BeatPrints integrates with <b>Spotify</b> and <b>LRClib API</b> to help you design custom posters for your favorite tracks or albums. 🍀</p>